{{org_field_logo}}

 1. Purpose

-The purpose of this policy is to ensure that all shaving tasks undertaken by {{org_field_name}} staff in the home care setting are performed safely, hygienically, and in a way that promotes the dignity, comfort, and personal preferences of the individual.
-This policy aligns with the requirements of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, including Regulation 9 (Person-Centred Care), Regulation 10 (Dignity and Respect), Regulation 12 (Safe Care and Treatment), and Regulation 13 (Safeguarding from Abuse and Improper Treatment).
+The purpose of this policy is to ensure that all shaving tasks undertaken by {{org_field_name}} staff within this care home service are performed safely, hygienically, and in a way that promotes the dignity, comfort, and personal preferences of the individual.
+This policy supports compliance with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (as amended), including Regulation 9 (Person-centred care), Regulation 10 (Dignity and respect), Regulation 11 (Need for consent), Regulation 12 (Safe care and treatment), Regulation 13 (Safeguarding service users from abuse and improper treatment), Regulation 15 (Premises and equipment), Regulation 17 (Good governance), Regulation 18 (Staffing), Regulation 19 (Fit and proper persons employed), and Regulation 20 (Duty of candour).

 2. Scope

-This policy applies to all care staff and support workers employed or contracted by {{org_field_name}} who assist with or perform shaving tasks as part of personal care in a person’s own home.
-It covers both facial and body shaving, including the use of electric razors and safety razors.
+This policy applies to all care staff and support workers employed or contracted by {{org_field_name}} who assist with, supervise, or perform shaving tasks as part of personal care in this regulated service.
+It covers both facial and body shaving, including the use of electric razors and disposable/safety razors, and applies to shaving carried out in residents’ rooms, bathrooms, or other appropriate private areas of the home.

 3. Related Policies